Table of Contents

 Clinical Presentation of Cushing’s Syndrome in Children

-Patients with Cushing’s syndrome in the pediatric population have typical characteristic stark features and distinct stereotype appearance, thus making Cushing’s syndrome a potential clinical diagnosis.
+The patients with Cushing’s syndrome in the pediatric population have typical, characteristic stark features and a distinct stereotype appearance, thus making Cushing’s syndrome a potential clinical diagnosis.
 Subtle features are seldom seen.
 The most common characteristics are as follows:

 |Emotional lability||51 %|